They say cash is king and, for that reason, cash back continues to be a top choice when it comes to the most preferred type of rewards credit cards.

 Visa Signature benefits: This tier of Visa cards comes with some useful perks, especially for travelers.
 However this isn’t as special as it used to be since quite a few Visa cards nowadays are Visa Signature tier.
 In fact it’s hard to find the lower level “platinum” anymore from any issuer.
 There’s a reason for that – Visa Signature and other elite level cards like World MasterCard earn a higher interchange fee from merchants so that issuers can increase their revenue even on those cardmembers who always pay their balances in full.

-A sign-up bonus: If you apply via this online-exclusive offer, you’ll earn a $100 cash bonus after making at least $500 in purchases in the first 90 days of account opening.
+A sign-up bonus: If you apply via the current online-exclusive offer you’ll earn a $100 cash bonus after making at least $500 in purchases in the first 90 days of account opening.

-Introductory APR offer: This 0 percent APR offer lasts for 12 months after you open your account and applies to purchases and to any balance transfers made within 60 days of account opening.
-After that, your APR will be 12.99 percent to 22.99 percent, based on your creditworthiness at the time you opened the account.
+Introductory APR offer: This 0 percent APR offer lasts for 12 billing cycles after you open your account and applies to purchases and to any balance transfers made within 60 days of account opening.
+After that, your APR will be 13.24 percent to 23.24 percent, based on your creditworthiness at the time you opened the account.
 This APR will vary based on the Prime Rate.

 Chip technology: Chip-and-signature technology is an optional feature on this card.
 EMV chips are standard abroad and often required to make purchases overseas.
 They’re also thought to be more secure because they encode your data uniquely with every purchase, making it tougher for thieves to use the information they manage to steal.
 So, if you’re planning a trip abroad or if you’re security conscious, request this feature.